SammyBloom/Operationalize-A-Machine-Learning-MicroService-API/README.md

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**
+**The implementation of this project showcases my abilities to operationalize production microservices.**

 ---